Jenguk42/CCNA/Notes/SNMP.md

 - **SNMPv3**
 	- Best version so far.
 Use this version whenever possible!
 	- A much more secure version of SNMP that supports strong encryption and authentication.
+		- There is no encryption in SNMPv1 and SNMPv2c, so the community and message contents are sent in plain-text.
+		- This is not secure, as the packets can easily be captured and read.
 ## SNMP Message Types
 ![[Pasted image 20240905155923.png]]
 - Read Class